When Are Chillies Ready to Pick?

 If the season is closing in and you still have a lot of green fruit on the plants, you can help things along:

-• Reduce heavy feeding late in the season: too much nitrogen can keep plants putting energy into leaves instead of ripening fruit.
+- Ease off high-nitrogen feeding late season: too much nitrogen can keep plants pushing leaves instead of ripening fruit.

 Want to go from seed to bottle?